 - Nice Guy: Gohan is by far the nicest person in Universe 16 next to Pan.
 Which isn't actually saying much since, outside of Piccolo, almost everyone from this universe is a Psychopathic Manchild, with Vegetto and Bra being the most standout examples.

-- Only Sane Man: The voice of reason among his more reckless, aggressive family members like Vegito and Bra.
+- Only Sane Man: The voice of reason among his more reckless, aggressive family members like Vegetto and Bra.
 He's usually the one to talk sense into them and restrain them from misbehaving.

-- Team Dad: He's an actual father to Pan, but he also acts as the parental figure to all members, due to Vegito's irresponsibility making him unable to fill the role.
+- Team Dad: He's an actual father to Pan, but he also acts as the parental figure to all members, due to Vegetto's irresponsibility making him unable to fill the role.

 - Badass Adorable: Just like any incarnation of Pan, only U16 Pan can also become a Super Saiyan.
 Didn't help her against Bojack though.